p0pr0ck5/dreamcloud-docs/source/dreamcompute/gettingstarted/how-to-enable-private-networking.rst

 This command sets the router gateway to the public network, to allow it access to the internet.

 This completes the process of adding a private network to the account.
-To select the private network and add a floating IP address, some example commands are below.
+The example commands below show how to select the private network and add a floating IP address.

-1. Determine flavor, security group, image, keypair and network ID:
+1. Determine flavor, security group, image, keypair, and network ID:

     .. code:: console